 Minus a few tosses and turns in the night, the posture we hold during sleep is sustained for several hours at a time.
 If something in the body is crooked, twisted, pinned under another body part, or held at a strange angle, it can stay that way for far, far longer than it would when you’re awake.

-As you probably know from experience, the result of an awkward sleeping posture can be painful the next day, ranging from the pins and needles of an asleep limb to the panic-inducing torture of a middle-of-the-night leg cramp.
+As you probably know from experience, the result of an awkward sleeping posture can be painful the next day, ranging from the pins and needles of an 'asleep' limb to the torture of a middle-of-the-night leg cramp.